Get to Know Rennes

 texte

-The city of Rennes has been designated as city of Art and History and offers a number of major cultural sites (opera, theaters, symphony orchestras, the Parliament, museums, libraries, etc.).
-Like the university, the cultural programming of the city and the region is constantly changing and diverse.
+The city of Rennes has been designated as city of 'Art and History' and offers a number of major cultural sites (opera, theaters, symphony orchestras, the Parliament, museums, libraries, etc.).
+The cultural programming of the city is diverse and constantly changing thanks to its dynamic population whose ideas help to keep it vibrant and original.

 Over the last decade, the city has heavily invested in urban revitalisation of the city-centre and the surrounding infrastructure.
 These ambitious plans, combined with the rich cultural and social offering of the city, has produced substantial results.
 For a number of years, the city of Rennes has been steadily climbing the ranks of the most desirable cities for quality of life in French surveys.
-In 2018, Rennes was named as the most-enjoyable French city in which to live.

 Image